 The survival guide of the Festival

-Les Arcs European Film Festival takes place in the middle of the mountains at 2,000m of altitude during winter.
+Les Arcs Film Festival takes place in the middle of the mountains at 2,000m of altitude during winter.
 It is an opportunity to enjoy the beauty of the Alps, which look splendid covered with snow and stunning under the sun.
 The time has come to give you some tips on how to be a perfect festival-goer in the mountains

 - Warm and waterproof clothes are compulsory.
 At 1950m high, it can get very (very) cold.
 Luckily, our theatres are warm and cosy.

 - In the mountains, one dresses according to the weather.
 Boots and Gore-Tex shoes are very fashionable.
 Snow is cold and humid.
 Do not forget to waterproof your shoes and wear warm socks.

 - Do not forget to put spare shoes in a bag so that you can wear them in the screening room instead of your quite uncomfortable ski boots.

 - Avoid wearing smooth soles, unless you wish to become an ice-skater.

 - Sunglasses are essential.
 When the weather is fine, sunglasses will protect your eyes from the sun and its reflexions on the snow.
 One other tip: sunscreen will protect your skin from the cold, even though the sun does not shine too bright at this time of the year.